Main Characters

 Frank Welker (2002-present)

 Scooby is known for being constantly hungry and thinking about food.
-Scooby's favorite food is Scooby Snacks and is often bribed with them to do various things such as catch a monster.
-Scooby is very cowardly and is scared of monsters, ghosts, and various other spooks.
-Often, they are the ones to find the villain when the gang splits up.
-Most often, Shaggy and Scooby go together, and Velma, Daphne and Fred go separately when the gang splits up, but occasionally, Velma comes along with Shaggy and Scooby.
+Scooby's favorite food is Scooby Snacks and is often bribed with them to do various things, such as catch a monster.
+Scooby is also cowardly and is scared of monsters, ghosts, and other spooks.
+Often, he and Shaggy are the ones to find the villain when the gang splits up.

 Voice Actors